Country of origin

 nimble, it has allowed skilled pilots in past decades to defeat more

 advanced aircraft.
-However, its days appear to be numbered as the
+However, its days are numbered as the

 majority of air forces switch to newer fighters.